Barranquenho: Characteristics

 Like Portuguese, Barranquenho has seven oral vowels and contrasts /s/ and /z/.

 The Portuguese base of this dialect is extremely hidden behind the Spanish dialects that mold it.
-The most characteristic aspect of this dialect is the aspiration of the s and z in the end of the words, as in the Extremaduran and Andalusian dialects: cruh (Portuguese/Spanish: cruz; English: cross), buhcá (Portuguese/Spanish: buscar; English: search).
+The most characteristic aspect of this dialect is the aspiration of the s and z in the end of words, as in all the Extremaduran, Andalusian, and other southern peninsular dialects: cruh (Portuguese/Spanish: cruz; English: cross), buhcá (Portuguese/Spanish: buscar; English: search).

 Sometimes these letters can be completely muted: uma bê (Portuguese: uma vez; English: once).

 The Portuguese j, ge and gi, usually pronounced as [ʒ], are pronounced as [x].

 The l and r in the end of the words are not pronounced: Manué (Manuel), olivá (Spanish: olivar).
 But they appear again in the plural form: olivareh (olivares).
 If the l is at the end of a syllable it turns into r: argo (Portuguese/Spanish: algo).
 This is due to the influence of Andalusian and Extremaduran Spanish.
 Like in Spanish, and also some monolingual dialects of Portuguese, there is no differentiation between b and v, both are pronounced as either [b] or [β].
 Just as in Extremaduran and some southern dialects of Portuguese, the -e suffix at the end of a word (for example pobre) is pronounced [i], as opposed to [ɨ] in standard European Portuguese or [e] in Spanish.

 The Portuguese form of the first person of the plural, nós, is replaced by nusotrus - a variation of the Spanish nosotros.
 The placing of the pronouns is closer to the Spanish norm than to the Portuguese: se lavô (Portuguese: lavou-se; Spanish: se lavó; English: was washed).

 It also contains many verbal forms of clearly Spanish conjugation: andubi (Portuguese: andei, Spanish: anduve); supimos (Portuguese: soubemos; Spanish: supimos).